 Proper paint booth lighting plays a crucial role in achieving a quality paint job.
-There are many factors that go into creating a well-lit environment, including fixture quality, fixture location and type of light tube.
-The following are a few things to consider when it comes time to select your paint booth lighting.
+There are many factors that go into creating a well-lit environment, including the quality and location of fixtures, and the type of light tubes.
+The following are eight things to consider when selecting lighting for your paint booth.

 1. Energy-Efficient Light Tubes

-T8 light tubes are much more energy-efficient and cost-effective than its predecessor, T12, which are no longer in production.
-If you have an old booth with T12 light fixtures, be sure to upgrade your booth to T8 fixtures, as you will no longer be able to purchase replacement T12 lights.
+T8 light tubes are more energy-efficient and cost-effective than T12 tubes, which are no longer in production.
+If you have a paint booth with T12 light fixtures, your booth’s lighting should be upgraded to T8 fixtures, as you are no longer able to purchase replacement T12 lights.

 2. Color-Corrected Tubes

-Purchasing color-corrected tubes is a good first step to achieve more accurately matched color when painting.
-In terms of color temperature, 5000 Kelvin is considered corrected, or near sunlight.
-GFS paint booths feature color-corrected light tubes, including T8 Flourescents, T8 LEDs and T5 High Beam lights, which all reach a temperature of 5000K.
+Adding color-corrected tubes is a good first step in achieving more accurately matched color when painting.
+5,000 Kelvin is considered corrected, or near sunlight.
+GFS paint booths feature color-corrected light tubes, including T8 flourescents, T8 LED lights and T5 high-beam lights, which all reach a color temperature of 5,000 Kelvin.

 3. Foot Candles

-The brightness of a booth can be measured in foot-candles, which essentially are lumens per square foot.
-A candle is the intensity of light in a given direction.
-An ordinary wax candle has the luminous intensity of one foot-candle.
-The number of lamps per fixture, type of lamps (fluorescent or LED), booth height and type of wall panel (galvanized or white pre-coated) all affects the brightness of a booth.
-If a greater foot-candle intensity is desired, light quantity, placement, size and options such as reflectors can be added or adjusted.
+The brightness of a paint booth is measured in foot-candles – the intensity of light in a given direction.
+The brightness is affected by the number of lamps per fixture, type of lamps (fluorescent or LED), booth height and type of wall panel (galvanized or pre-coated white).
+Adjusting these things can make your booth brighter.

 5. Clear Tempered Lens

-A clear tempered lens on the light fixture allows for clearer, more accurate lighting.
-Tempered glass is four to five times stronger than regular glass of equal size and thickness.
-It’s also much clearer than wire-reinforced glass, which was previously used in GFS paint booths.
+A clear tempered lens on light fixtures allows for clearer, more accurate lighting.
+Tempered glass is four to five times stronger than regular glass.
+It is also much clearer than wire-reinforced glass, which was previously used in GFS paint booths.